-The mental processes of those with ACC, can more often that not manifest behaviors seen in childhood, but these will persist into adulthood.
-While not all with ACC have issues with confabulation it is nonetheless a common enough occurrence in our thinking processes, which if not understood by those around him or her can lead to blame, anger, accusation and false judgement of the child or adult with ACC.
+The mental processes of those with ACC, can manifest behaviors seen in childhood, but these can persist into adulthood.
+While not all with ACC have issues with confabulation it is nonetheless a common enough occurrence in our thinking processes, which if not understood by those around them can lead to blame, anger, accusation and false judgement of the child or adult with ACC.

 Confabulation is a memory disturbance that is the production of fabricated, distorted or misinterpreted memories about oneself or the world, without the conscious intention to deceive.
 Confabulation is distinguished from lying as there is no intent at deception and we are unaware the information is false.
 Although we can present blatantly false information, confabulation can also seem to be coherent, internally consistent, and relatively normal.
 Those of us who confabulate present incorrect memories ranging from "subtle alterations to bizarre fabrications" and we have no doubts as to our recollections, despite evidence to the contrary.